 2) SCULPTED MATERIAL such as wood.

 3) ‘FORMED’ MATERIAL -plaster, papier-mâché, fibreglass, etc. Formed materials are built up on a roughly-shaped core which is smaller than the finished product.
 Some will require the skills of a modeller or a sculptor who works in clay .
 Cores are often hollow and can be made using wire-netting, wicker, a tin can -or several riveted together, or even an inflated object like a balloon.
 Solid cores can be removed later, Possibilities range from concrete to dense polystyrene foam (which usefully dissolves in petrol and so can be removed from complex shapes).

 4) MOULDED OR CAST MATERIAL.
 For this method a full-sized and finished model is made (Plasticine, clay, etc) and a plaster mould made from it Material is applied to the inside of the mould and allowed to set.
 Very high quality finishes can be achieved.
 Materials include those listed under (3), and also latex rubber of which more later.
 An advantage is that as long as you have the mould, repeat copies are easy to make.

+5) Other ideas could involve sheet-metal or wicker.
 Not all methods are mutually exclusive and could be combined.
 Choice will be affected by the results desired and the skills and materials available.

 WEIGHT.
 How much this needs to be studied depends upon the uses to which your beast will be put.
 In the case of a tourney animal it is worth noting that to achieve balance, a heavy head may need to be heavily counterweighted at the rear, making lightness doubly desirable.